 Even before the start of the school year, department chairs and/or administrators communicate with new faculty regarding curricular goals and other relevant information.
 New faculty members can also anticipate feedback from department chairs/administrators during their first year.
 These are announced, full-class observations that include pre- and post-observation conversations.
 The goal is to provide ongoing, constructive feedback and support through regular contact.

 During year two, teachers will create a “mini-MAGNET” goal.
 MAGNET is an acronym for a mission-driven, annual goal to nurture growth, elicit feedback and teach effectively.
 The mini-MAGNET goal is a practice round that gives new faculty members the opportunity to experience the MAGNET process with a peer teacher.
 During the third year, new teachers will design MAGNET projects with an assigned department chair or administrator.

-We offer a comprehensive benefits package to eligible employees that includes medical/dental/vision, retirement plan, life insurance, travel/entertainment discounts, as well as wellness and work-life balance programs.
+We offer a comprehensive benefits package to eligible employees that includes medical/dental/vision, retirement plan, and life insurance.

 List of 11 items.